vrabbi/tap-oss/INSTALL_VALUES_EXPLANATION.md

 The required values are:
 ```
 ootb_supply_chains:
+  disable_specific_supply_chains: # Array of supply chains to not install. options are: ootb-basic-supply-chain, ootb-gitops-supply-chain, ootb-basic-supply-chain-with-kaniko, and ootb-testing-supply-chain
   image_prefix: # Prefix for image creation path. the workload name will be added as the suffix. should be in the format of <REGISTRY>/<PROJECT or USERNAME>/ or <REGISTRY>/<PROJECT or USERNAME>/<SOME STRING>
   gitops:
     configure: # boolean value of true or false. if set to true, a gitops supply chain will be created. this requires additional inputs which are found in the gitops.git_writer section bellow.